PowerLedger/powr/docs/src/developing/on-chain-programs/developing-c.md

 providing their own implementation of the [raw entrypoint](#program-entrypoint).
-Take note that the provided deserialization functions retain references back to the serialized byte array for variables that the program is allowed to modify (lamports, account data).
+Take note that the provided deserialization functions retain references back to the serialized byte array for variables that the program is allowed to modify (sparks, account data).
 The reason for this is that upon return the loader will read those modifications so they may be committed.
 If a program implements their own deserialization function they need to ensure that any modifications the program wishes to commit must be written back into the input byte array.